back to top

 Your privacy is safe!
 We will never share your information.

-When it comes to eye close-ups, the best option for you is to use a macro lens.
-This type of optics allows you to “zoom” into your subject up close without losing sharpness.
+When it comes to eye close-ups, your best option is to use a dedicated macro lens.
+This type of optics allows you to get super close to your subject without losing sharpness.

-The best macro lens for taking pictures of eyes should have a focal length of at least 100mm.
-It has the ideal length to let you shoot up close even when you’re far from your subject.
+The best macro lens for taking pictures of eyes should have a minimum focal length of 100mm.
+This is the ideal length to let you shoot up close even when you’re far from your subject.
+Maintaining distance is important because if you get too close, your camera lens could block the light from hitting the pupils.

 Macro eye photography of a brown eye